dockfo/bootstrap-notify/README.md

-	notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing between notification in pixels autoHide	- autohide or manually close the notification autoHideInd	- display, as progressive bar, the time remaining for closing the notification autoHideTime	- display duration in msec
+	notifyHeight	- true for auto height or height in pixels notifySpacing	- vertical spacing between notification in pixels autoHide	- autohide or manually close the notification autoHideInd	- displays, as progressive bar, the time remaining for closing the notification autoHideTime	- display duration in msec
 	hideOnClick	- hide notification on click
 	showTransition	- name of the show transition